Clean Code for IT Specialists: Clean Programming from the Start

 Web Development

-Special Clean Code rules apply:
+In web development, special Clean Code rules apply:

 - Component-based architecture: Small, reusable components

-- Separation of concerns: Separate HTML, CSS, and JavaScript
+- Separation of Concerns: Separate HTML, CSS and JavaScript

-- Performance: Clean code is often faster
+- Performance: Clean code is often also faster

 Mobile Development